![]() |

 Concerts & Music Fund Raisers, Hibbing

-School of Music presents Kindermusik, and LiaBraaten Photo
+School of Music, and LiaBraaten Photo

-Gallery of these accomplishments).
-Imitation - The Greatest Form of Flattery Imitation, as the old adage goes, is the
+Imitation, as the old adage goes, is the

 greatest form of flattery.
 A few years ago, LiaBraaten's corporate